 [Section 85 amended by No. 30 of 2003 s.
 41(2); No. 10 of 2006 s.
 24.]

+85A.
+Display of MA 15+ computer games or containers

+A person must not display in a public place —

+(a) a computer game classified MA 15+; or

+(b) the container, wrapping or casing for a computer game classified MA 15+,

+with the intention of selling or supplying the computer game except in an area of the public place set aside by that person and conspicuously identified, as an area for the display of computer games, or containers, wrapping or casings for computer games, with that classification.

+Penalty: $500.

+[Section 85A inserted by No. 10 of 2006 s.
+37.]

 86. Computer games to bear determined markings and consumer advice

 (1) A person must not sell a computer game unless the determined markings relevant to the classification of the computer game and relevant consumer advice, if any, are displayed on the container, wrapping or casing of the computer game.